openstack-archive/murano/doc/source/configuration/configure_cloud_foundry_service_broker.rst

 Service broker is a new murano component which implements `Cloud Foundry
 <https://www.cloudfoundry.org/>`_ Service Broker API.

-This lets users build ‘hybrid’ infrastructures that are services like databases, message queues, key/value stores, and so on.
+This lets users build 'hybrid' infrastructures that are services like databases, message queues, key/value stores, and so on.
 This services can be uploaded and deployed with murano and made available to Cloud Foundry apps on demand.
-The result is lowered cost, shorter timetables, and quicker access to required tools — developers can ‘self serve’ by building any required service, then make it instantly available in Cloud Foundry.
+The result is lowered cost, shorter timetables, and quicker access to required tools — developers can 'self serve' by building any required service, then make it instantly available in Cloud Foundry.

 Configure service broker